 What is IBS?

-The symptoms vary in intensity and duration from person to person, but it doesn’t cause lasting damage nor contributes to the development serious bowel conditions like cancer or colitis.
+The symptoms vary in intensity and duration from person to person, but it doesn’t cause lasting damage nor contribute to the development of serious bowel conditions like cancer or colitis.

 What is a food allergy?

-A true food allergy causes an immune reaction that affects numerous organs in the body.
+A true food allergy triggers an immune reaction that affects numerous organs in the body.
 Allergies are an overreaction of the body’s immune system, and they can cause a wide range of symptoms.

-These include digestive problems similar to that of food intolerance along with itching, swelling, burning, runny nose, skin rash, asthma and sometimes breathing difficulties.
+These include digestive problems similar to those of food intolerance along with itching, swelling, burning, runny nose, skin rash, asthma, and sometimes breathing difficulties.

 How are they similar and different?